A set of upper and lowercase letter cards.

 Partner Match with Upper and Lower Case Letters

 This activity can be used to match students for different activities in the classroom.
 Hand each student a letter card.
 Then, have them stand up with their letter and find their letter match.
 The classmate with their match is their partner.

-This resource is great to use as a reading groups activity or to use with your students as flashcards in small groups.
+This resource is great to use as a reading group activity or as flashcards in small groups with your students.